-In Fig. 3, we show the upper bounds on complexity we obtain as a function of time for the free (with locality threshold k=2), interacting but integrable (k=4) and chaotic quartic (k=4) SYK Hamiltonian.
-On the first two plots, we compare7 our bounds with corresponding results for the free and interacting integrable model derived in [20].
+In Fig. 3, we show the upper bounds on complexity we obtain as a function of time for the free (with locality threshold k = 2), interacting but integrable (k = 4) and chaotic quartic (k = 4) SYK Hamiltonian.
+On the first two plots, we compare our bounds with corresponding results for the free and interacting integrable model derived in [21].
 In that paper, a very stringent upper bound was derived (believed to be the exact complexity value) for the free SYK model (4.3), and a more general upper bound proposed for the interacting integrable model.
-The observed scaling was $C(t) \sim \sqrt{D} (\log_2 D)^{1/2} \sim \sqrt{N} 2^{N/4}$ for the free SYK model, while the upper bound for the complexity of the integrable models scaled as $C(t) \sim \sqrt{D} \log_2 D \sim N 2^{N/4}$.
-In comparison with the expectation that chaotic models have a complexity plateau height

-of order D, which is supported by the bottom right plot in Fig. 3, these integrable models therefore exhibit significantly lowered complexity.
-We remark that these specific scalings hinge of the very peculiar properties of the integrable SYK models, and their broad implications for more generic integral systems remain open for speculation.
+The observed scaling was $C(t) \sim \sqrt{D} \left(\log_2 D\right)^{1/2} \sim \sqrt{N} 2^{N/4}$ for the free SYK model, while the upper bound for the complexity of the integrable models scaled as $C(t) \sim \sqrt{D} \log_2 D \sim N2^{N/4}$ .
+In comparison with the expectation that chaotic models have a complexity plateau height of order D, which is supported by the bottom right plot in Fig. 3, these integrable models therefore exhibit significantly lowered complexity.
+We remark that these specific scalings hinge on the very peculiar properties of the integrable SYK models, and their broad implications for more generic integrable systems remain open for speculation.
 (We shall present below studies of complexity bounds for integrable systems with more conventional properties, but these upper bounds also leave much room for possible behaviors of Nielsen's complexity.)
 In addition, Fig. 3 displays a comparison of different combinations of lattice optimization techniques in application to the integrable interacting SYK model, where one observes that the LLL algorithm dominates the complexity reduction in this specific case.

-To compare the two approaches, it is useful to review the ideas used in [20] to establish the bound, and to recast the derivations in the language of the family of curves (2.16) to display their relation to the complexity bound (2.30).
+To compare the two approaches, it is useful to review the ideas used in [21] to establish the bound, and to recast the derivations in the language of the family of curves (2.16) to display